kanflo/ADS-B-funhouse/README.md

 **ADS-B funhouse**
 ==========

 This is a collection of Python scripts for playing with [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance-broadcast) data from [dump1090](https://github.com/antirez/dump1090).
-You will need an [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) receiver to join the fun.
+You will need an [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) receiver, or an accound at eg. [ADSB Hub](https://www.adsbhub.org) to join the fun.

 ## flighttracker.py